endothermiic/endothermiic/README.md

 --->
 ## Hello!
 I'm *Christina*

-I'm currently a 2nd year electrical  engineering student at the [University of Toronto](https://www.utoronto.ca/).
+I'm currently a 3rd year electrical and computer engineering student at the [University of Toronto](https://www.utoronto.ca/).

 💡 Skills: